 SeaWorld San Diego is located on Mission Bay, about five miles from the San Diego airport.

-Check back when the park reopens for our visiting strategy.
+Check back when more rides reopen for our visiting strategy.